Chris Baio: Musical career

-During high school, Baio was lead guitarist, songwriter, and vocalist in a local Bronxville, NY band known as Underrated.
+During high school, Baio was lead guitarist, songwriter, and vocalist in a local Bronxville, NY, band known as Underrated.

 Baio was in a country-influenced band called the Midnight Hours with Vampire Weekend's current drummer, Chris Tomson at Columbia University, where the rest of the Vampire Weekend band members were also attending.
 Following the breakup of Midnight Hours, Baio was working as a DJ as a side job until Vampire Weekend was created.
 The band members got straight to rehearsing for their first gig, which was booked before the band had even started practicing.

 A year after Baio graduated, Vampire Weekend's self-titled debut album was released.
 It peaked at number 15 on the UK Album Chart and number 17 on the Billboard 200.
 Additionally, one of the album's singles, "A-Punk" was voted the 4th best song of 2008 by Rolling Stone magazine in addition to being featured in the film Step Brothers with Will Ferrell and John C. Reilly, and the popular UK television series The Inbetweeners.
 On June 14, 2008, they played Central Park SummerStage in Manhattan, and a benefit for democracy in October.

 In January 2010, the band's second album, Contra, was released.
 It reached number one on the Billboard 200 and on January 9, 2010 the band appeared on MTV Unplugged.
 Then on March 6, 2010, the band appeared as the musical guests on Saturday Night Live; the second time the band had appeared on the show.

 Baio released his debut solo EP, "Sunburn," under his DJ name, Baio on May 21, 2012.
 Rolling Stone said, "A three-track set of undulating dance grooves that capture a vibe the bassist describes as 'hopeful melancholy,' it's the culmination of a hobby Baio took up half a decade ago as a student at Columbia University in New York."
 Baio drew a lot of inspiration from electronic and dance music and spent much of the past year on DJing due to Vampire Weekend's light tour schedule, and he said, "I'd lock myself in my little office in my apartment with CDJs and a mixer and just practice mixing all day.
 I did that quite a bit while we were touring the last record and realized when we finished touring that I really wanted to pursue it."
 His first completed track was "Sunburn Modern," which was inspired by a "nasty, modern art"-looking sunburn he got from a trip to Mexico with his girlfriend.

 His solo album, titled The Names, was released in 2015.
 His sophomore album, Man of the World, was released on June 30, 2017.
 On January 29, 2021 Baio released his third solo album, Dead Hand Control.
 Though his earlier albums were pleasantly energetic – this one took a deeper and darker turn, being several octaves below his normal art.

+A Simlish rendition of his song The Key Is Under The Mat was featured in The Sims 4.